Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 Denis Silva: It is difficult because the defense is always easier than the attack in soccer.

-Barca only focuses on attack – defense you only need to be in a good position and work hard, playing an attacking style of soccer involves a lot of other things.
+Barca only focuses on attack and defense; you need to be in a good position and work hard.
+Playing an attacking style of soccer involves a lot of other things.

-Diane Scavuzzo: What is going to be your biggest challenge at Barca Academy?
+Diane Scavuzzo: What will be your biggest challenge at Barca Academy?

 Denis Silva: To try to give some players from here the chance to play in Barcelona — we will teach the players at Barca Academy our style of soccer and I want to train them so they can go to Spain and practice at La Masia and be on par with the players there.

-Diane Scavuzzo: Do you think you can make this Barca Academy like La Masia?
+Diane Scavuzzo: Can you make this Barca Academy like La Masia?

-Denis Silva: The training, that will be the same in many ways right from the beginning but we need time — because one of the big differences is we are starting to teach the Barca methodology to players who are much older.
-In Spain, we start with this style of mentality of soccer when the players are 7 years old.
+Denis Silva: The training will be the same in many ways right from the beginning, but we need time.
+One big difference is that we are starting to teach the Barca methodology to much older players at the residential academy in Arizona.
+In Spain, we begin with this style of soccer mentality when the players are 7 years old.

 Diane Scavuzzo: American soccer parents sometimes feel that a drill an elite 7-year-old player does is too simple — they want something more challenging.
 What would you say to this parent?

-Denis Silva: We only play soccer — and this seems easier than it should be.
+Denis Silva: We only play soccer — which seems easier than it should be.

 We focus on the controlled pass and playing smart.